 2. Schlumbergera Bridgesii (Christmas Cactus)

-The Schumbergera bridgesii is commonly known as the Holiday cactus as it blooms around the Thanksgiving holiday.
+The Schlumbergera bridgesii is commonly known as the Holiday cactus, as it blooms around Thanksgiving.

 Schlumbergera is native to coastal areas of south-eastern Brazil.